 You’ll also be able to tie in your content with upcoming launches in your own business.
 So if you sell children’s pyjamas, you might choose to launch your new Kangaroo design on Australia Day.
 If you make handbags you might launch on National Handbag Day or during London Fashion Week.
 If you’re a tennis coach, you might decide to run your online coaching challenge during Wimbledon.
 All of these dates are included in the 2020 Social Media Diary & Planner.
 And once you start mapping out your content like this, you’ll find the ideas just keep coming.

 5.You’ll be more consistent in your content creation

 You’ve heard the phrase ‘what gets written down gets done’.
 Taking the time out to map out your media content for the coming year – and create quarterly and weekly plans – will ensure your content creation actually gets done.

 6. You’ll make more sales (yay!)

-If you’re publishing more regular content that’s getting shared on social media you’ll move up search engine rankings quicker (so you appear on the first few pages of Google), attract more traffic to your website and add more email subscribers to your list.
+If you’re publishing more regular content you will almost certainly make more sales on social media.
+But more importantly you’ll move up search engine rankings quicker (so you appear on the first few pages of Google), attract more traffic to your website and add more email subscribers to your list.
 All of which will result in more leads and sales for your business.

-Would you like 2019 to be the year you finally get on top of your content planning?
-You can buy a copy of my 2019 media diary here.
+Would you like 2020 to be the year you finally get on top of your content planning?
+Order a copy of my 2020 Social Media Diary & Planner.